-The study confirms something that I’ve seen in the decades I’ve been in practice: Our society is collectively losing its sense of self-control, especially when it comes to drinking.
+The study confirms something that I’ve seen for a long time: Our society is collectively losing its sense of self-control, especially when it comes to drinking.

 Simply put, alcohol is a toxin.
 A poison.
 A drug.
 It harms your body.
 Regular alcohol consumption has serious (I wish I could emphasize that word more) long-term effects on your entire body.
 Frankly, there are too many to fully list in one article but here’s a quick list: